ansys/pymotorcad/doc/source/user_guide/internal_scripting2.rst

-Add scripts that are to be run before, during or after a particular Motor-CAD calculation to the relevant functions above.
+Add scripts that are to be run before, during or after a particular Motor-CAD calculation to the relevant functions.